“Rotting in your skin, rotting in your mind. You are rotting in this house. In this house you’ll die.”

 I read this on audio, and I have to say it’s probably the most interesting, engaging, well-done audiobook I’ve ever listened to.
 I almost felt like I was back in the days where there was no TV.
 Where families gathered around the radio to listen to shows.
 The narration was beautiful and bold, the production value filled my ears with so much tangible setting that I felt like I was there, an unseen observer.

 I can’t say if I would like this as much if I hadn’t listened to the audiobook, because there is a rhythm to the prose of Dawn Kurtagich that was just begging for this kind of production value.

-This story was haunting in a way that was both tangible and abstract, leaving me feeling sometimes lost and uncomfortable, but in an visceral way – as if that was exactly where the author wanted me.
-This story was always moving, always changing direction, so that I never truly knew which way was up or down or sideway or under.
-I spent a lot of time wonder WHAT THE HELL IS GOING ON?
+This story was haunting in a way that was both tangible and abstract, leaving me feeling sometimes lost and uncomfortable, but in a visceral way – as if that was exactly where the author wanted me.
+This story was always moving, always changing direction, so that I never truly knew which way was up or down or sideways or under.
+I spent a lot of time wondering WHAT THE HELL IS GOING ON?
 Again, in a good way, in a way that not a lot of books have pulled off with me.